 Lenders expect you to come up with at least some down payment to prove that you have what they call “skin in the game.”
 The theory goes like this: You’re less likely to stop paying on your mortgage loan when facing financial struggles if you’ve already invested thousands of your own dollars into your home before you’ve even gotten your first mortgage bill.

 The amount you have to provide for a down payment varies.
-If you’re taking out a loan insured by the Federal Housing Administration – better known as an FHA loan – you’ll need a down payment of just 3.5 percent, as long as your FICO credit score is at least 580.
-For conventional home loans, you’ll usually need a down payment ranging from 5 percent to 20 percent of your home’s final purchase price.
-This can get expensive – a 5 percent down payment on a $200,000 home comes out to $10,000, so start saving early.
+If you’re taking out a loan insured by the Federal Housing Administration — better known as an FHA loan — you’ll need a down payment of just 3.5%, as long as your FICO credit score is at least 580.
+For conventional home loans, you’ll usually need a down payment ranging from 5% to 20% of your home’s final purchase price.
+This can get expensive — a 5% down payment on a $200,000 home comes out to $10,000, so start saving early.

 You’ll have to worry about closing costs, too.
 These are the fees that lenders and other third-party providers charge to close your loan.
-These fees vary, but Bankrate reported that the average closing costs on a $200,000 mortgage loan came in at $1,847 in 2015.
+These fees vary, but Bankrate reported that the average closing costs on a $200,000 mortgage loan came in at $2,084 in 2017 ( which is up from $1,847 in 2015).
 This figure is only a basic starting point, though.
-Bankrate excluded costs like homeowner’s insurance, title insurance and taxes, costs that could add up to $3,000 more to your closing costs depending on your home state.
+Bankrate excluded other costs — like homeowner’s insurance, title insurance, and taxes.

 1 Year Out: Calculate How Much Home You Can Afford